 3. To make Notepad Black, you just have to make changes in two Registry Data RGB Value.

 Note: Whatever color change you will make in these two registry values.
-That will Apply in almost every other Window of your OS.
+That will Apply to almost every other Window of your OS.
 So, make color changes wisely.

 After that, restart Windows to apply changes.
 Open Notepad and you can see Notepad background color is black.
 And, if you’re write something, it will appear in red color.